zeek/zeek/scripts/base/frameworks/broker/main.zeek.rst

    :Default: ``""``

    Passphrase to decrypt the private key specified by :zeek:see:`Broker::ssl_keyfile`.
-If set, Bro will require valid certificates for all peers.
+If set, Zeek will require valid certificates for all peers.

 Types